-In Indonesia many foreigners feels like millionaires like here everything counted in thousands and millions.
-In one hand (comparing with Europe countries or others) in Indonesia you can say that everything is cheap but in another hand – when you live here longer and only from scholarship amount – you need to start to count and make some savings.
-So here is my recommendations how to save money during the stay in Indonesia.
-It’s just advices, nothing is mandatory.
-Even if I mentioned a lot about Darmasiswa scholarship, still everyone can save some money – foreigners students, travelers or employees.
-Also you will figure out something for yourself as well, after you spend some time in Indonesia.
+In Indonesia, many foreigners feel like millionaires like here everything counted in thousands and millions.
+On one hand (comparing with European countries or others) in Indonesia you can say that everything is cheap but in another hand – when you live here longer and only from scholarship amount – you need to start to count and make some savings.
+So here are my recommendations on how to save money during the stay in Indonesia.
+It’s just advice, nothing is mandatory.
+Even if I mentioned a lot about the Darmasiswa scholarship, still everyone can save some money – foreign students, travelers, or employees.
+Also, you will figure out something for yourself as well, after you spend some time in Indonesia.

 - Empty place or not enough things that you need:

-- First, asks the owner of the place, maybe she/he have and not use things that you need.
+- First, asks the owner of the place, maybe she/he has and not use things that you need.

 - Check “Facebook” groups of Darmasiswa students, maybe somebody sells things that you need or put ad what you are searching for.

-- Check second hand shops (for furniture, electrical devices and etc.).
+- Check second-hand shops (for furniture, electrical devices and etc.).
 You can find there cheaper stuff, but before compare similar stuff prices in regular shops.
-Maybe the differences of the price between new and second hand won’t be so big and in shop you will get guarantee, second hand shops doesn’t give it.
+Maybe the difference in the price between the new and second hand won’t be so big and in the shop, you will get a guarantee, second-hand shops don’t give it.

-- Some of the things you can make by yourself, for example bamboo shelter, you just need idea, measurements, bamboo and ropes.
+- Some of the things you can make by yourself, for example, bamboo shelter, you just need an idea, measurements, bamboo, and ropes.
 All tools you can borrow from the house owner or neighbors.

-- Sometimes Indonesian people, if doesn’t use things, leaves in front their house – if you will see something that you need, before taking just ask if you can take it for free.
+- Sometimes Indonesian people, if don’t use things, leaves in front of their house – if you will see something that you need, before taking just ask if you can take it for free.

 - If you need just one piece of something (bamboo, rock or whatever else) just ask to take it for free, therefore can bring some cookies.

-- If you would like sometimes to cook but at home don’t have stove, buy small travel stove.
-You can use it at home and will be useful for the camping or longer trips.
+- If you would like sometimes to cook but at home don’t have a stove, buy a small travel stove.
+You can use it at home and will be useful for camping or longer trips.
 If you won’t use it frequently – can rent it for other student’s trips.

 - Turn off all equipment that you don’t use for a night (for example water dispenser) or during you are leaving, traveling.